JordanMicahBennett/Grapple/README.md

 RUNNING GRAPPLE ONLINE, INSTEAD OF LOCALHOST
 ============================================

-To run grapple online, in somewhere like godaddy, instead of on xamp/localhost, you'll need to adjust the source source code in the chrome extension, and the php modules, so that the they are updated with the new server directories and or database connection settings:
+To run grapple online, in somewhere like godaddy, instead of on xamp/localhost, you'll need to adjust the source code in the chrome extension, and the php modules, so that the they are updated with the new server directories and or database connection settings:

 1. Adjust function "generateGrappleActionResponse" in file  [grapple/data/miscellaneous/resources/extensions/grapple'.chrome.extension/source code/src/grapple'.chrome.extension/data/js/rightClick.js](https://github.com/JordanMicahBennett/Grapple/tree/master/data/miscellaneous/resources/extensions/grapple'.chrome.extension/source%20code/src/grapple'.chrome.extension/data/js/rightClick.js), by replacing "https://localhost/ portion of url with whatever your online server url/domain is.